 The hardest part is they lay hundreds of eggs at once and multiply at a geometric ratio!

 Additionally, getting rid of them is problematic as they fly away when there is any disturbance in the surrounding.

 Whitefly is very common in the hot seasons.
 And, on a brighter note, they cannot get through the freezing temperatures in winter.

 They feed on the leaves and stems or anything that appears green.

-Just as scales, they feed on the plant sap and leave behind dew-like substances.
+Like scales, they feed on the plant sap and leave dew-like substances behind.

-Wilted leaves, leaf drop and yellow spots are a sign of whitefly infestation.
+Wilted leaves, leaf drops, and yellow spots signify whitefly infestation.

 Are you a pothos lover and really worried about their stunted growth?
 Do your Pothos have Holes?